bluesky/bluesky/docs/tiled.md

 ```

 This will print a URL with a random secret key, which will be use below.
 (For
-testing purposes, it can be convenient to set key manually to something easy to
+testing purposes, it can be convenient to set this key manually to something
-type like `--api-key secret`.)
+easy to type like `--api-key secret`.)

 If you are going to connect to this from other hosts, set `--host 0.0.0.0`.
 By
 default, for security reasons, the server only accepts connections from
 `localhost`.
+If you do accept external connections, always use a random key
+(not "`secret`").

 ## Write From Bluesky to Tiled